Multiobjective Test Problems with Degenerate Pareto Fronts: Introduction

-On the other hand, objective reduction techniques have been receiving increasing attention in the evolutionary multiobjective optimization area~\cite{Brockhoff2009, Singh2011, Saxena2013objective, jaimes2014objective, Wang2016, Cheung2016, yuan2017objective}.
-However, the lack of a set of comprehensive degenerate problems may limit systematic investigations of their performance.
-Algorithms which perform well on existing degenerate test problems with particular properties (e.g., DTLZ5($I$, $M$)) may not be able to work in real-life degenerate cases, where the correlation between objectives can be of high complexity.
+On the other hand, objective reduction techniques have been receiving increasing attention in the evolutionary multiobjective optimisation area~\cite{Brockhoff2009, Singh2011, Saxena2013objective, jaimes2014objective, Wang2016, Cheung2016, yuan2017objective}.
+However, the lack of a comprehensive set of degenerate problems may limit systematic investigations of their performance.
+Algorithms which perform well on existing degenerate test problems with particular properties may not be able to work in real-life degenerate cases, where the correlation between objectives can be of high complexity.

+As we mentioned above, most of the existing degenerate test problems only considered the explicit redundancy of objectives, \textit{e.g.}, DTLZ5, DTLZ6, WFG3, and DTLZ5($I$,$M$).
+There do exist some test problems, such as MP-DMP and ML-DMP, which have implicit redundancy of objectives, but they have fixed essential objectives, and more importantly, they were designed for solutions visualisation.
+Furthermore, the objective redundancy of degenerate problems is not systematically investigated and their characteristics are not explicitly formulated as well.

-In this paper, we propose a set of degenerate test problems aiming to reflect the generality of degenerate problems.
-The main contribution of this paper is twofold: 1) by analyzing the relation among the objectives of problems, we capture three characteristics of degenerate problems; 2) based on a uniform formulation and the captured characteristics, five test problems have been proposed.
-These problems contain a variety of representative characteristics and features, which enable researchers to investigate working mechanisms of different MOEAs on degenerate problems, particularly the objective reduction-based algorithms.
+Given this, we propose a set of degenerate test problems aiming to reflect the generality of degenerate problems.
+The main contributions of this paper are summarised as follows: \begin{itemize} \item From the relation among the objectives of problems, we capture three characteristics of degenerate problems: explicit redundancy, implicit redundancy and partial redundancy. \item Based on a unified formulation and the captured characteristics, five test problems are proposed.
+These problems contain a variety of representative characteristics and features, which enable researchers to investigate the working mechanisms of different multiobjective evolutionary algorithms (MOEAs) on degenerate problems, particularly objective reduction-based algorithms. \item Ten evolutionary algorithms are evaluated on the proposed degenerate test problems.
+The results show that the proposed three characteristics have a significant impact on the performance of the existing algorithms.
+They bring different types of difficulties for objective reduction techniques.
+In addition, none of the tested algorithms can obtain good performance on the high-dimensional degenerate instances.
+The discussion regarding why certain MOEAs struggle to solve the degenerate problems and potentially useful strategies for overcoming the challenges of these degenerate problems are also presented. \end{itemize}